hallomuze/hallomuze.github.io/_posts/2015-07-11-SafariNotWorking.md

 title:  Issue solved-Safari not opening in Yosemite
 date:   2015-7-11 11:29:00
 categories: tip
-tags: tip_mac
 ---
-## Issue solved : Safari not opening in Yosemite.

 ### Fix 1:

 1. In Finder -  select `Go to the folder:` menu